Ladysnake/Requiem/README.md

 **Changes:**

 * Attrition caries through all types of death and the effect decreases by one level every 20 minutes in a human body.
-No more avoiding the mod by stockpiling on reasources.
+No more avoiding the mod by stockpiling on resources.

 * Host-specific healing items give Hunger I for 30 seconds, during this period you cannot consume said items.